Collegiate-Edu-Nation/chatbot-util/README.md

 - Launching both the back and frontends (follow one of [Nix](#nix) or [Non-Nix](#non-nix))
 - Navigating to http://localhost:8080
-- Then upload these files and click `Generate`
+- Uploading these files
+- Clicking `Generate`

 Once the operation completes, the extended FAQ will be available to upload via Google Cloud Console